borjaIgartua/EDataSource/README.md

 ## License

-BIDataSource is available under the MIT license.
+EDataSource is available under the MIT license.
 See the LICENSE file for more info.